Welcome to our updated Pendoo T95 Android 10.0 TV Box Review!

 We are scoring the Pendoo T95 Android 10.0 TV Box four out of five stars.

-We didn’t give it the full five stars because it is missing a few of the extra features we have come to expect from the better quality TV boxes.
+We didn’t give it the full five stars because it is missing a few of the extra features we have come to expect from the better-quality TV boxes.
 Chief among these are voice control and integration with smart home systems such as Alexa and Google Assistant.
 While this is something we can take or leave, users who have become accustomed to these smart controls will really feel their absence here.

-The other big downside with this box is that it will only allow you to stream Netflix and Prime Video in HD and not full 4K.
+The other big downside of this box is that it will only allow you to stream Netflix and Prime Video in HD and not full 4K.
 This is a certification problem rather than a tech problem, but this will be another major disappointment for a lot of users.
 We don’t dock a lot of points from the Pendoo for this because this is a problem with the market rather than individual devices.
 This is hopefully something the market will sort out in the near future.

 OK, we keep saying this box has pretty much everything under the hood.
 But what does that mean?